This post focuses on new franchise opportunities, and how to research them, correctly.

 It’s a brand-new franchise concept.
 There is no track record to speak of.
 You’re starting to think that you may be about to make a risky move.
 But, you really like the concept.
 You “think” you can make it work in your neck of the woods.
 You’re just not sure.
 You’re kind of confused about what to do.

 Surely there must be something you can do to make buying this franchise less-risky.
 Right?

-I offer a couple more ideas on researching franchises that are brand-new in the video I produced below.
+I offer a couple more ideas on researching new franchises in the video I produced below.
 Watch it and let me know what you think.
 And, when you’re ready, schedule a Private Franchise Ownership Consultation with me so I can transfer the knowledge I have on franchising over to you.

 (This is a video-taped portion of one of my Private Consultations)

 Do You Want To Make Sure You're Not Buying The Wrong Franchise?